AlyssaRicketts/IDE-IT-Frontend/README.md

 ## 2 Installation

-This section provides the instruction for installing IDE-IT Frontend.
+This section provides the instruction for installing IDE-IT Frontend for development purposes.
+Please see [Eclipse-IDE-IT](https://github.com/pujaram/Eclipse-IDE-IT) for user installation.

 ### 2.1 Prerequisites